Book a Call

 What are the 5 Cs of branding?

-The 5 C’s of branding consists of, clarity, consistency, content, connection, and confidence.
 Most business people use these 5 C's to create a remarkable brand that resonates with the target audience.

 What are the different types of brand elements?

 Brand elements give a unique identity to a brand with different aspects like logo, colour palette, typography, brand voice, brand name, tagline, graphics and brand values.
-These elements make a cohesive and recognizable image of a business.
+These elements make a cohesive and recognisable image of a business.

 What are the main functions of branding?